(With apologies to Walker Percy)

 No, he did not need a vacation.
 He needed vacancy.

 Imagine: They were still talking about the Confederate Battle Flag and whether it belonged on state flags or flying at state Capitols.
 Once he would have been outraged.
 He used to stand up when the band played Dixie.
 He'd been able to refight every battle in The War from Bull Run to Five Forks.
+If only Longstreet hadn't dawdled!
+If only.
+But history never turned out any different.
+The whole business had grown tiresome.

 Maybe they were right to forget the flag.
 What did the old boy who was with Stonewall Jackson's famous foot cavalry say when it was all over, the bloodletting and horror and stupidity of it all, the years of patriotic gore?
 The general had found the old soldier stumbling along in the rear, and asked if he was all right.
 All the straggler would say was, "Oh, I'm all right, Gen'l - but I'll be damned if I ever love another country!"